 A key feature of the department is its institutional setting within a top-tier university and the nation’s first School of Medicine and Public Health.
-The department’s 200 faculty, and numerous staff, residents, and fellows cover 17 subspecialty divisions.
-The department provides world-class care for children through a variety of specialized clinical programs and a comprehensive children’s cancer center, pediatric asthma center, and pediatric heart program.
+The department’s 200 faculty, numerous staff and residents and fellows cover 16 subspecialty divisions.
+The department provides world-class care for children through a variety of specialized clinical programs and a comprehensive children’s cancer center, pediatric asthma center and pediatric heart program.

-Clinical care is provided chiefly at the renowned American Family Children’s Hospital, as well as at UnityPoint Health-Meriter Hospital; SSM Health’s St. Mary’s Hospital; Waisman Center clinics focused on medical genetics and developmental, neuromotor, and autism care; five primary care clinics; and multiple outreach clinics in Wisconsin and Illinois.
+Clinical care is provided chiefly at the renowned American Family Children’s Hospital.
+Care is also provided at UnityPoint Health-Meriter Hospital, SSM Health’s St. Mary’s Hospital and Waisman Center clinics focused on medical genetics and developmental, neuromotor and autism care; five primary care clinics; and multiple outreach clinics in Wisconsin and Illinois.

 Over the last 15 years, the department has experienced expansive growth — more than doubling its faculty and growing extramural research funding by more than 300% — and is well poised to continue to expand the boundaries of excellence.

 Its education programs meet the needs of learners at all levels: undergraduates, medical students, residents, fellows, postgraduate trainees and practicing healthcare professionals.
 Advocacy and outreach are imbued throughout the department, including in the residency curriculum.
 The department believes children are the world’s most precious resource and this ethos powers its positive culture where people and ideas thrive.

 The chair will be an innovative and strong leader and a highly respected individual in the field of pediatrics.
 They will possess a commitment to diversity and inclusion and will advance the department’s culture of teamwork and collaboration, positioning the department to be a community and institutional leader.